 As parents we often have separate rules for our children and for ourselves.
-As parents, we pick what we like to eat and wear, where we would like to go, what we want to watch.
+As parents, we pick what we like to eat and wear, where we would like to go, what we want to watch on the TV.
 But, more often than not, the choices of our children are very restricted.
 It’s more a ‘do-as-directed’ or ‘because-I-said-so’ approach.
 Agree?

 In my parenting experience, I have seen that what the kids discover when they form a bond with something, is something we will never understand.
 To connect with a child is not easy, so if your child likes something or expresses his wish to see something, then don’t dismiss it instantly.

 When we head out to the library, my daughter picks out the best books that I would have never chanced upon.
 At restaurants, she likes to go through the complete menu and pick a new dish every time.
 Her dress sense beats mine – she will pick out 2 completely different things and make them look great together.
 She likes her sense of freedom.

 The independence to choose has made her decisive.
 And she has a point of view on what she actually likes to do.
 Something I believe we need to strongly inculcate at this age.
 Watching TV and asking for the remote control should be no different.